Behind the Curtain: Arthur Milner on “Tommy and Père”

 Can you tell me about your background?

-So, my background, the problem is I’m 74, so there’s a lot of background.
-It’s a lot easier when you're 27 to describe your background.
-Anyway, leaving out many exciting details, I grew up in the 60s and became a teenager in the 60s, which explains a lot about me.
+I’m 74, so there’s a lot of background.
+I became a teenager in the 60s, which explains a lot about me.
 I found my way into theatre by mistake.
-I was trying to get into medical school, but some friends of mine had started a theatre company, and I got involved with them.
-First as an actor, then very quickly I joined the board and this was the very early days of Canadian theatre.
-We wanted to do political theatre.
-There were a handful of plays around, decent plays on political subjects, but we ran out of them pretty soon.
-It became up to us to write them.
-We started by writing collective creations, but eventually, people left, and I learned to write by writing collective creations.
-I had to write the plays on my own because people left.
-That company was called The Great Canadian Theatre Company in Ottawa, and I was very involved with them for many years.
-That’s how I became a playwright, and eventually, I became the artistic director for 4 years.
-Somewhere along the way, I met Jennifer Brewin, who is now my wife.
-6 ½ years ago, she decided she wanted to do a master's Degree, so I followed her to Calgary, and then she got the job here at the Globe Theatre, so I followed her here.
+I was trying to get into medical school, but some friends had started a theatre company in Ottawa, the Great Canadian Theatre Company (GCTC).
+I got involved, first as an actor, but very quickly I joined the Board.
+This was the early days of Canadian theatre.
+GCTC decide to do only Canadian plays – plays written by Canadians.
+We also wanted to do political theatre, and there were a handful of decent plays on political subjects, but we ran out of them pretty soon.
+So, it was up to us to write them.
+We had no playwrights, so we started writing collectively.
+Then, I started writing on my own.
+I was very involved with GCTC for many years, as resident playwright and then as Artistic Director.
+Somewhere along the way, I met Jennifer Brewin, who is now my wife, and five years ago, she was hired to be Artistic Director at the Globe.
+That’s how I got to Regina.

 What inspired you to imagine a meeting between Tommy Douglas and Père Murray during the 1962 Doctors' Strike?

 Johanna: My folks grew up in Wilcox and they went to Notre Dame College, and my grandpa and grandma both taught there.
-I knew a little bit about Pere Athol Murray, because he was a friend of my grandma’s mostly.
-I told Arthur about how my grandmother was dying, and I was reading her some stories about the old days out at Notre Dame.
-I told him that Wilcox would be an interesting place to go to.
+I knew a little bit about Pere Athol Murray, because he was a friend of my grandparents.
+I told Arthur that Notre Dame would be an interesting place to visit.

-Arthur: You talked a bit about him to me, and you said you should go out and look at the tower of god at the school.
-It happened that my wife’s mother was visiting, and it was a beautiful spring day and we were looking for something to do.
-We drove out and walked around and he just struck me as this fascinating guy.
-I grew up Jewish, so I’m not inclined to admire priests.
-He built this 60-foot high tower that one side was dedicated to Islam, one side to Judaism, another side to science, and another side to Christianity.
-You ask yourself, what priest does that kind of thing?
+Arthur: You said I should go look at the Tower of God at the school.
+It happened that my wife’s mother was visiting, it was a beautiful spring day, and we were looking for something to do.
+We drove out and walked around and the whole thing was fascinating.
+He built this 60-foot high tower.
+One wall was dedicated to Islam, one to Judaism, another to science, and the fourth to Christianity.
+I grew up Jewish, so I’m not inclined to admire priests, but I wondered, what priest does that kind of thing?

 Johanna: And people came forward with a lot of information and stories.

-Johanna: We saw a reading.
-On Cue Performance Hub has a play reading series and we saw a workshop of the piece there, and then we had a conversation about that.
-I got really curious about how this play could be a springboard to explore beyond Medicare, Tommy Douglas, and Pere.
-To explore ideas about broadcast and media, and how we participate in it communally in the sharing of information in the early 60’s.
-In this amazing province, with its idiosyncrasies.
-It's rural and urban divide, and all about that.
-I asked Arthur whether or not Curtain Razors could present the work and whether a collective of artists, could create an installation that could support the work.
+Johanna: On Cue Performance Hub has a playreading series and they supported a workshop of the piece and some of us from Curtain Razors participated.
+I got really curious about how this play could be a springboard to explore beyond medicare, Tommy Douglas, and Père — to explore ideas about broadcast and media, and how we participate in it communally in the sharing of information in the early 60s.
+Its rural and urban divide, and all that.
+I asked Arthur whether or not Curtain Razors could present the work and whether Lee Henderson, Jayden Pfeifer and I could create an installation that could support the work.

-Arthur: I agreed eventually; we signed a contract, and here we are today!
+Arthur: I agreed, we signed a contract, and here we are today!

 The play explores fairness, faith, and societal collapse—why do you think these themes resonate so strongly with this historical moment?